Faculty Development Committee

 Membership: At least one person from each of the AAU member institutions, designated by the President to represent her/his institution.

 Frequency of meetings: Meetings are held three times a year.

 Other relevant information: In addition to the above-noted activities, the Committee produces on-line proceedings from an annual Teaching Showcase, hosted by one of the members.
-Also, in conjunction with each Showcase, the Committee brings together the most recent teaching award winners from the various universities for a half-day retreat.
-A Distinguished Service Award has been established for former members who have made extraordinary and sustained contributions to the Committee and who have, by way of this service, contributed positively to faculty development in Atlantic Canada for a period of at least five years.
+Also, in conjunction with each Showcase, the Committee brings together the most recent teaching award recipients from the various universities for a half-day retreat.
+A Distinguished Service Award has been established for former members who have made extraordinary and sustained contributions to the Committee and who have, by way of this service, contributed positively to faculty development in Atlantic Canada for a period of at least three years.